Update 7/2/2020: The lifecycle emissions figures were revised to reflect more recent data on electricity carbon intensity and battery manufacture.

 The Gigafactory was also built with a focus on energy efficiency, employing material reuse when possible.
 However, it is unclear what the actual energy use and emissions associated with battery production at the site are as Tesla has not released any figures.

-Given the lower lifecycle manufacturing emission estimates of studies in recent years – and the location of the manufacturing facility in a state with a relatively low-carbon electricity generation mix – Carbon Brief provides a conservative estimate of 88kg CO2-equivalent per kWh.
+Given the lower lifecycle manufacturing emission estimates of studies in recent years – and the location of the manufacturing facility in a state with a relatively low-carbon electricity generation mix – Carbon Brief provides an estimate of 61kg CO2-equivalent per kWh based on the revised IVL study.

-This is quite similar to a recent estimate of 87kg-equivalent CO2 per kWh for battery production in Germany by the Research Center for Energy Economics (FFE).
+This is quite similar to a recent estimate for battery production in Germany by the Research Center for Energy Economics (FFE).
 FFE found that if batteries were produced using renewable energy, as is the goal for the Nevada Gigafactory, emissions would fall down to 62kg CO2-equivalent per kWh.

 How and when electricity is generated matters